Head of School Welcome

-Head of School since 2013, Pieter Mulder grew up in Williamstown, Mass., Pieter Mulder earned his B.A. from Williams College in American studies with minors in architecture and environmental science, and his M.A.L.S. from Wesleyan University in mathematics with a concentration in creative writing.
+Head of School since 2013, Pieter Mulder grew up in Williamstown, Mass., and earned his B.A. from Williams College in American studies with minors in architecture and environmental science, and his M.A.L.S. from Wesleyan University in mathematics with a concentration in creative writing.
 He has taught at The American School in Switzerland; Westminster School, where he also served as assistant dean of faculty; and the Met Center High School in Providence, R.I., an innovative Big Picture public high school funded by the Gates Foundation.

 He began his Berkshire career as the dean of academic affairs in 2005 and has served as a member of the senior administrative team since then.
 In 2010, he was appointed director of college counseling, overseeing a college counseling program in which the percentage of Berkshire graduates earning acceptances to the most selective colleges and universities increased to nearly 90-percent.
 Pieter can often be found running the Appalachian Trail just above Berkshire’s campus and welcomes all students for a game of chess in his office.
-He and his wife, Lucia, live in East Campus and have two children, Phoebe (12) and Will (9).
+He and his wife, Lucia, live in East Campus and have two children, Phoebe and Will.